-Jonathan R. Streeter focuses on white collar and securities litigation matters, trial practice, complex business disputes, internal investigations and securities enforcement.
+Jonathan R. Streeter focuses on white collar and securities litigation matters, trial practice, complex business disputes, internal investigations and SEC and CFTC enforcement actions.

 Former colleagues and adversaries quoted in The Wall Street Journal have described Mr. Streeter as “unflappable” and as a “go-to,” “seasoned” trial lawyer who has “a good rapport with the jury.”
+In 2015, Chambers USA ranked him for his white collar and government investigations work in private practice, describing him as “a very prepared lawyer and a very smart guy.”
+He has also been recognized for his white collar defense practice by The Legal 500 US since 2013 and Benchmark Litigation 2015 named him a Litigation Star and praised the "high marks" he received from clients and peers.
+Mr. Streeter has also been recognized by Lawdragon as one of the 500 leading lawyers in America.
 He received the Attorney General’s John Marshall Award, which is the Department of Justice’s highest award given to attorneys, for Outstanding Achievement in Asset Forfeiture on the Dreier case, and received the Attorney General’s Award for Distinguished Service on the Rajaratnam trial.
-He has also been recognized by Lawdragon as one of the 500 leading lawyers in America.

-From 1995 to 2000, Mr. Streeter practiced as a litigator in the Washington, D.C. office of a major international law firm.
+From 1995 to 2000, Mr. Streeter practiced as a litigator in the Washington, D.C. office of an international law firm.
 He focused on civil trials and pre-trial litigation, including antitrust, product liability, contract, trade secret and patent matters.

 Colgate University, A.B., 1990, cum laude, Recipient of Award for Most Outstanding History Student